khenderson20/kevin-portfolio/README.md

 ## Overview

-This template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
+This repository equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
+It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.

+This project is a React application integrated with AWS Amplify, designed for scalability and performance.
+It provides a robust foundation for developers to build and deploy their own AWS-powered web applications with modern design standards, authentication, GraphQL Backend API, and real-time database features out of the box.
 It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.

 ## Features